JacquesSmuts/ob1db/README.md

 As per previous answer, logging can be expanded upon and logs recorded using an analytics API such as Firebase to determine the average length of any process.
 This method will also allow you to see which circumstances (user location, connectivity, hardware, os) compromises the app's performance the most.

+Ideally, there should also be a Fuzzer to provide bad data to see if the app can handle server issues as well.

 4. UI Testing

 Aside from answers already given above to test screen orientation, things like font options need to be tested manually for each new TextView or EditText within the app.
+If one follows Google's standards, plan your ConstraintLayout well, and use "sp" as the font size in your TextView, there should be minimal problems.
+A QA department would have a device or emulator set up for each unusual configuration and all apps need to survive a run through these configurations.